Gabrielpanga/node-starter/src/controllers/README.md

 # Controllers

-Controllers are classes that are called upon an HTTP request for an specific route, and will understand the request, process the response and return it.
+Controllers are classes that are called upon an HTTP request for an specific route, their goal is to process the response and return it.
+We are working with the [_Skinny Controllers, Fat Services_](https://medium.com/marmolabs/skinny-models-skinny-controllers-fat-services-e04cfe2d6ae) approach.
+This means that we shouldn't have any logic related code on the controllers, only on the services.
+The controllers should only communicate to the Models or Services.

 ## CRUD Operations

-Following the OpenAPI3 the basic crud operations are the following:
+We are following the OpenAPI3 basic crud operations, this means that the only public methods allowed on our controllers are:

 - `create` : Adds a new object of the entity
 - `update` : Updates the object sent by the route's id